bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

         * @param _adr Address of the contributor to be added
-        * @param _initialContributionDay Initial Contribution of the contributor to be added */ function addContributor(uint contributorId, address _adr, uint _initialContributionDay) onlyCrowdsaleOrOwnerOrFinalizer {
+        * @param _initialContributionDay Initial Contribution of the contributor to be added */ function addContributor(uint contributorId, address _adr, uint _initialContributionDay) internal onlyOwner {
         require(contributorId <= maxAddresses);
-        //should not be an existing contributor
+        //address should not be an existing contributor require(!isValidContributorAddress(_adr));
-        require(!isValidContributorAddress(_adr));
+        //TimeMint should not be already allocated
+        require(!isValidContributorId(contributorId));
         contributors[contributorId].adr = _adr;
         idOf[_adr] = contributorId;
         setInitialMintingPowerOf(contributorId);